 Are You Feeling Dissatisfied After Launching Your Engineering Career?

-Are you finding your first engineering position less than satisfying?
-You may have worked hard through college to earn excellent grades, only to find you’re not doing meaningful work.
 Your entire life has been structured around getting to this point, but you’re not feeling challenged or successful.
 Instead, you’re struggling with difficult questions and asking yourself if you’ve made a mistake.

 Maybe you feel like you’re just going through the motions.
 On one end of the spectrum, you may be overwhelmed with the grind of routine, mundane tasks.
 On the other, you may be burning through your workload and gluing your eyes to the clock, waiting for the day to end.